 3. Aviation and Transportation Security Act (TSA): The same law that created the familiar Transportation Security Administration, responsible for screening passengers at airports and defending all relevant forms of transit, also generated a series of rules relevant to companies.
 For instance, all goods shipped by aircraft must be declared electronically by the air carrier.

-4. Customs Trade Partnership Against Terrorism (CTAPT): The DHS operates CTPAT to keep cargo safe as it crosses international borders.
-The project is voluntary, and is based on creating close connections between government and industry that will potentially keep cargo safer as it crosses into or out of the country.
+4. Customs Trade Partnership Against Terrorism (CTPAT): The DHS operates CTPAT to keep cargo safe as it crosses international borders.
+The project is voluntary and is based on creating close connections between government and industry that will potentially keep cargo safer as it crosses into or out of the country.
 Companies that enter into this pact gain the ability to move to the front of the line when border inspections are queued, and gain access to government pilot programs when new supply chain protection options are available.

 5. Transportation Worker Identification Credentials (TWIC): The programs described above interact in ways that will prove relevant to companies operating across industries or regions.
-For instance, TWIC access is a credential system required by the MTSA and based on inspections made by members of the TSA.
+For instance, TWIC access is a credential system required by the MTSA and based on inspections made by members of the US Coast Guard.
 When an individual has to have access to secure vessels or maritime facilities to complete his or her duties, undergoing this threat assessment protocol becomes a must.

 Every organization has its own needs